-Text • • • Shows HTML text on the dashboard.
-This gadget is available if a Jira admin has enabled it.
-By default, yhe gadget is disabled because it causes a potential security risk.
-The gadget may contain arbitrary HTML which potentially may make your Jira system vulnerable to XSS attacks.
-To enable the gadget: 1.
-Go to Administration > Manage apps.
-2. In the left panel, select Manage apps to view the apps installed on the Jira site.
-3. In the dropdown list, select System.
-4. Find and select Atlassian Jira - Plugins - Gadgets Plugin.
-5. Find the Text module and select Enable.If you can't enable the gadget, contact Atlassian Support for assistance.
-Bamboo g gadge ts Bamboo Charts • • Shows Bamboo plan statistics in your dashboard.
-If you want to add the gadget to the dashboard, a Jira admin should configure the Bamboo plugin on a Jira server.
-If you have multiple Bamboo servers added in Jira, only one Bamboo Charts gadget will be available per server.
-When you add the gadget to the Jira dashboard, you may see the following message: The website (container) you have placed this gadget on is unauthorized.
+• • • Seeing a graphical summary of a Bamboo build plan.
+Your Jira administrator must have configured the Bamboo plugin on your Jira server, if you want to add the Bamboo Charts gadget to your dashboard.
+If you have added multiple Bamboo servers in Jira there will be one Bamboo Charts gadget available per server.
+When you add this gadget to your Jira dashboard, you may see a message similar to this: The website (container) you have placed this gadget on is unauthorized.
 Please contact your system administrator to have it approved.
-To fix this, you should configure the Bamboo site to allow Jira to draw information from it via gadgets on the dashboard.
-To do this, the Jira admin should first define the Jira site as an OAuth consumer in Bamboo.
-Then, you should perform a once-off authentication so that the gadget displays correctly.
-Bamboo Plan Summar y Chart • • • Shows a graphical summary of a Bamboo build plan.
-If you want to add the gadget to the dashboard, a Jira admin should configure the Bamboo plugin on the Jira server.
-If you have multiple Bamboo servers added in Jira, only one Bamboo Plan Summary Chart gadget will be available per server.
-When you add the gadget to the Jira dashboard, you may see the following message: The website (container) you have placed this gadget on is unauthorized.
+To fix this problem, you will need to configure your Bamboo site to allow Jira to draw information from it via gadgets on the Jira dashboard.
+To do this, your Jira administrator first needs to define your Jira site as an OAuth consumer in Bamboo.
+You will then be required to perform a once-off authentication before your gadget will display correctly. • • • Seeing a list of all plans on a particular Bamboo server and each plan's current status.
+Your Jira administrator must have configured the Bamboo plugin on your Jira server, if you want to add the Bamboo Charts gadget to your dashboard.
+If you have added multiple Bamboo servers in Jira there will be one Bamboo Charts gadget available per server.
+When you add this gadget to your Jira dashboard, you may see a message similar to this: The website (container) you have placed this gadget on is unauthorized.
 Please contact your system administrator to have it approved.
-To fix this, you should configure the Bamboo site to allow Jira to draw information from it via gadgets on the dashboard.
-To do this, the Jira admin should first define the Jira site as an OAuth consumer in Bamboo.
-Then, you should perform a once-off authentication so that the gadget displays correctly.
+To fix this problem, you will need to configure your Bamboo site to allow Jira to draw information from it via gadgets on the Jira dashboard.
+To do this, your Jira administrator first needs to define your Jira site as an OAuth consumer in Bamboo.
+You will then be required to perform a once-off authentication before your gadget will display correctly.